NERSC/shifter/doc/security.rst

 Linux supports the ability for file systems to have security attributes attached to individual files.
 This allows, for example, ping to be non-setuid yet still create raw packets.
 This can introduce additional risk with running containers.
-Shifter takes a number of precautions to mitigate this risks.
+Shifter takes a number of precautions to mitigate these risks.
 The Image gateway uses a python tar library that doesn't currently support extracting files with the security attribute.
 In addition, we recommend running the gateway as a non-root users, e.g. shifter.
 This adds additional security because an unprivileged